Green Christmas Pancakes

 Quick tips and tricks to making the best green pancakes

-• Stay away from natural food coloring.
-These kinds of food coloring change color when cooked, and they just don’t look as pretty or as bright green.
+- Stay away from natural food coloring.
+These kinds of food coloring change color when cooked, and they just don’t look as pretty.
+The green color will be a LOT more muted if you use natural food coloring.

 More seasonal pancake recipes: